 For example, instead of using geographic signals that correspond to business listings, images in a document may be used (image signals).
 The segmentation process may then be applied to help determine what text is relevant to what image.

 Alternatively, the segmentation process described with reference to acts 403 and 404 may be performed on a document without partitioning the document based on a signal.
 The identified hierarchical segments may then be used to guide classifiers that identify portions of documents which are more or less relevant to the document (e.g., navigational boilerplate is usually less relevant than the central content of a page).

-Google’s Reasonable Surfer patent described how Google might pass along different amounts of PageRank to different links based upon a number of features associated with those links.
+Google’s Reasonable Surfer patent described how Google might pass along different amounts of PageRank to different links based on several features associated with those links.
 Some of those features involved the location of those links on the pages where they were found.
-But that patent, like the review segmentation patent really didn’t go into much detail on how Google might break a page into different parts.
+But that patent, like the review segmentation patent, really didn’t go into much detail on how Google might break a page into different parts.

 This new patent does.

-Examples of some of the processes driven by understanding these different parts of a page might include:
+Examples of some of the page segmentation processes driven by understanding these different parts of a page might include:

 Link analysis – links found in “different semantically distinct regions may be assigned different weights.”
 So, a link to another page that’s found in the footer of a page might be given less weight (or PageRank) than a link found in a more important section of the page.

 Text analysis Text found in some parts of a page might be given more weight than in others.
 So, a page that has a certain keyword phrase in its footer might not rank as highly for a query matching that term than if the keyword phrase was in a more important segment of the page, like the main content area.
 One page where a query term appears in an important segment of a page might also rank higher than another page where the query term appears in a much less important part of the page.

 Image captioning Text found near an image is usually more relevant to the image than text further away from it.
 This segmentation process can help identify what text is nearer an image and could be used to help caption the image and help it rank in image search.